ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/big-picture-angular-extra-js-files.md

-# What all the extra js files are doing?
+# What all the extra .js files are doing?

 ## Problem

-AngularJS ist not only angular.js but several files.
-Which are there and what are they doing?
+AngularJS consists not only of angular.js but several files.
+You want to know which are they and what do they do?

 ## Solution

+Considering you downloaded the AngularJS zip file from <http://angularjs.org>, here are the files and folders with theier function.

 ### i18n folder

-Contains localization files for date / time / number formatting.
-E.g. `angular-locale_de-de.js`.
+The i18n Contains localization files for date / time / number formatting.
+You have to include the language file in your index file.
+The files are named like `angular-locale_de-de.js`.

 ### docs folder

-The whole documention offline.
-To get this to work, start an http server in the root and navigate your browser to `/docs`.
+The whole documentation as offline version.
+To get this to work, you have to start an http server in the root and navigate your browser to `/docs`.
 Remember that AngularJS does a location push.
-If you you navigate through the documentation you can do a browser reload.
-You always have to start a `/docs` again.
+If you navigate through the documentation, you can't do a browser reload.
+You always have to start a `/docs` again or set up special rewrite rules for your http server.

 ### angular-animate.js